JonaMata/Guess-the-number/README.md

 How to install:

-Simply use the code between &lt;Body&gt and &lt;/Body&gt to add it to a webpage.
+Simply use the code between &lt;Body&gt; and &lt;/Body&gt; to add it to a webpage.

 Important: